 If someone comes across a different type of panel or if their LG UK6300 doesn't correspond to our review, let us know and we will update the review.

 The LG UK6300 is a very basic entry level 4k LED TV, but it doesn't offer great value compared to the competition.
 There will almost always be something better for a similar price.
 See our recommendations for the best budget TVs and the best TVs under $500.

 The LG UK6300 is slightly better than the LG UJ6300.
-The LG UK6300 is better for watching TV shows and sports as it can get a little brighter, whereas the LG UJ6300 has the marginally better native contrast ratio that gives it better blacks in dark rooms.
+The LG UK6300 is better for watching TV shows and sports as it can get a little brighter, whereas the LG UJ6300 has a marginally better native contrast ratio that gives it better blacks in dark rooms.